Uvalde Teacher Recounts Shooting Where He Lost His Entire Class

 This week, a leaked surveillance video published by the Austin American-Statesman gave the world a glimpse at the horror that unfolded as a gunman entered Robb Elementary, making his way toward classrooms 111 and 112.

-Arnulfo Reyes was in the former, watching a movie with his 4th-grade class.
+Arnulfo Reyes was in the former, watching a movie with his fourth-grade class.

 "The kids start asking 'what's going on?’
 Because it's just very loud,” said Reyes.